- Borrow & Request

 Data Retention: OSUL continues to protect personal information from unauthorized disclosure once it is no longer needed to manage library services.
 Information purged or shredded at regular intervals designated by OSUL includes personal information from reference interviews and instruction sessions, and circulation history regarding materials in our library collections.
 Transcripts from chat reference sessions are stored in a third party system that anonymizes names.
 The Libraries’ Special Collections and Archives Research Center is mandated to follow a more strict circulation policy.
 OSUL manages the University Archives which contains permanent historical records about the University as well as Special Collections materials.
 In the context of managing and providing access to these materials, SCARC adheres to the Society of American Archivists’ Core Values Statement and Code of Ethics for Archivists.
 SCARC maintains a separate database and reference file that contain user registration and circulation information, but this information is confidential.

 The Valley Library maintains and operates a collection of security cameras meant to preserve a safe environment for all visitors to the Valley Library.
 The Guin Library at Hatfield Marine Science Center in Newport maintains one security camera at the library entrance.
 Data are recorded and retained for a period of two weeks.
 Access to the data recorded from these devices is maintained exclusively by select individuals within OSUL and at Guin.
-Security camera footage may be released to law enforcement if subpoenaed or at the discretion of the University Librarian.
+Security camera footage may be released to law enforcement if subpoenaed or at the discretion of the Dean of Libraries.
 Questionsa about where cameras are located within Valley Library or Guin Library can be addressed to the Valley Library building manager or the director of the Guin Library.
 Disclosure of data is addressed in the section on Disclosure of Personal Data and Usage Data.
 More specific information about how long individual records are retained and how users may opt out of sharing personal data is available in a table.

 To maximize functionality and access, we ask OSU-affiliated users to use their ONID credentials to log in to online library services.
 We may require ONID authentication or an OSU ID card for users to borrow materials, request special services, register for programs or classes, or make remote use of those portions of the OSUL website restricted to registered borrowers under license agreements or other special arrangements.
 Additionally, some library vendors may require users to create accounts to use their online resources or sites; these accounts are not under the OSUL’s control.
 However, we regularly clear cookies, web history, cached files, or other computer and Internet use records and other software code placed by users on our library computers.